1827 Guayaquil uprising: Manu militari annexation

 The intention of the Guayaquil government board was to form a new state from the former Presidency of Quito.
 However, the city of Cuenca decided to annex itself to Gran Colombia on April 11, 1822; and the Quito authorities, after the battle of Pichincha, also made the decision to join the Colombian nation on Sucre's suggestion on May 29.
-The Free Province of Guayaquil, which had suffered many casualties in its army due to the help given in the Southern Campaigns, decided to remain autonomous from any other state.
+The Free Province of Guayaquil, whose army had suffered many casualties after its involvement in the Southern Campaigns, decided to remain autonomous from any other state.

 In the city of Guayaquil, there were three factions within the population and its authorities; there were those who preferred an annexation to Colombia, while others saw it more favorably for the territory to be part of Peru, and lastly, those who wanted the province to remain independent and autonomous, among whom were José Joaquín de Olmedo and other members of the Government Board.
 Its status as the main port on the Pacific coast and its rapid commercial growth made Peruvian claims manifest through General José de San Martín.
 Simón Bolívar, aware of the Peruvian advance, intended to meet in Guayaquil with San Martín to determine his situation.
 However, Bolívar went ahead and entered Guayaquil on July 11 with an army of three thousand soldiers, forcing the resignation of the Governing Board and proclaiming himself dictator.
 The interview between Bolívar and San Martín took place on July 26, and dealt with other issues with Peruvian disadvantage in claiming Guayaquil territory.
 Finally, on July 31, 1822, Bolívar formally decreed the annexation of the occupied Free Province of Guayaquil into Gran Colombia.